scriptsandthings/Jamf_things/README.md

-A collection of resources for macOS and Jamf Pro management (with an on-premise lean) to make the lives of sysadmins, engineers, their support staff, and their users a little easier.
+A collection of resources for macOS and Jamf Pro management to make the lives of sysadmins, engineers, their support staff, and their users a little easier.

 ## In This Repo: